Patent Pending Cost: Everything You Need to KnowPatent Law ResourcesPatent Pending

 Before you decide to file for a patent, make sure that you understand the costs.
 If you do not plan to sell a product or do anything with the patent, you should reconsider applying.
 Sometimes inventors only file a provisional patent application and then negotiate that an investor pays for the patent if they want to be a part of the business.
 You need to know what you want and how you're going to pay for it before you begin.
 An attorney can help you set your priorities and create a plan for your patent pending costs.

 If you need help with patents, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.